 Spices - cinnamon, cloves, and cayenne pepper.

-Add sweetener to the drink if you feel it needs it, but traditionally it is served without any sugar except that in the chocolate itself.
+Add sweetener to the drink if you feel it needs it, but traditionally it is served without any added sugar.

 Directions for Mexican Hot Chocolate

-Start by simmering the spices and milk to infuse it with the aromatic flavors.
+Start by simmering the cinnamon and cloves in the milk to infuse it with the aromatic flavors.

 The chocolate is then melted in the warmed milk along with a pinch of cayenne.